30514 - BIG DATA FOR BUSINESS ANALYTICS

 - R.J.
 VANDERBEI, Linear Programming, Springer Series in Operational Research and Management Science, 2014, Fourth Edition, ISBN 978-1-4614-7629-0.

 - F.S.
 HILLIER and G.J.
 LIEBERMAN, Introduction to Operations Research, Second Edition, 2001.

-- Teaching notes and slides provided by the teachers.
+- Notes and slides provided by the teachers.